Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

-The first challenge of NAS on graphs is the search space design since the building blocks of graph machine learning are usually distinct from other deep learning models such as CNNs or RNNs.
-For GNNs, the search space can be divided into the following four categories. \paragraph{Micro search space} Following the message-passing framework in Eq.~\eqref{eq:mpnn}, the micro search space defines how nodes exchange messages with others in each layer.
+Following the message-passing framework in Eq.~\eqref{eq:mpnn}, the micro search space defines how nodes exchange messages with others in each layer.
 Commonly adopted micro search spaces~\cite{ijcai2020-195,zhou2019auto} compose the following components: \begin{small} \begin{itemize}[leftmargin = 0.4cm] \item Aggregation function $\text{AGG}(\cdot)$: SUM, MEAN, MAX, and MLP. \item Aggregation weights $a_{ij}$: common choices are listed in Table~\ref{tab:weights}. \item Number of heads when using attentions: 1, 2, 4, 6, 8, 16, etc. \item Combining function $\text{COMBINE}(\cdot)$: CONCAT, ADD, and MLP. \item Dimensionality of $\mathbf{h}^{l}$: 8, 16, 32, 64, 128, 256, 512, etc. \item Non-linear activation function $\sigma(\cdot)$: Sigmoid, Tanh, ReLU, Identity, Softplus, Leaky ReLU, ReLU6, and ELU. \end{itemize} \end{small} However, directly searching all these components results in thousands of possible choices in a single message-passing layer.
 Thus, it may be beneficial to prune the space to focus on a few crucial components depending on applications and domain knowledge~\cite{zhao2020simplifying}.